CONTENTS

 we word things in the Chamber.

-But thank you.
-We’ll move on
+thank you.
+Well move on to question period.

-Goudy: — I recognize the Leader of
+Speaker Goudy: I recognize the Leader of the

-the Opposition.
+Opposition.

-Carla
+Carla Beck:

 Today in Saskatchewan, gas prices sit at a buck seventy or more a litre.
 And we